Bernard Law, Former Archbishop Of Boston, Dies In Rome At 86

 "He ended up in disgrace," MacLeish said.

+"Time after time ... when [senior clergy] were tested ... and faced with the choice between protecting children or protecting the reputation of the church and the priest abusers, they chose secrecy," Reilly said.
+"In effect, they sacrificed children for many, many years."

+While Reilly said the archbishop could not be prosecuted under the weak laws in place at the time, the attorney general said Law "bears the ultimate responsibility" for what happened.
+Reilly added that Law did not "bear sole responsibility."

-It would come out later that countless others in the church transgressed as well.
+Indeed, it would come out later that countless others in the church transgressed as well.
 But James Post, who founded the lay activist group Voice of the Faithful in response to the scandal, says Law will be remembered for the sins of them all.

 "He was the poster child for a church that was in denial and refused to acknowledge the facts of this terrible abuse," says Post.